firetin/terminallysimple/README.md

 ## Requested features

-1. Be able to launch weather forecast feature via keyboard - add this option to the settings (note - make the app keyboard first and mouse optional)
+1. ✅ ~~Be able to launch weather forecast feature via keyboard - add this option to the settings (note - make the app keyboard first and mouse optional)~~ - Press `w` anywhere!
 2. Pomodoro timer implemented in the top bar like the weather

 ## License